Pope Nicholas IV: Actions

 In regard to the question of the Sicilian succession, as feudal suzerain of the kingdom, Nicholas annulled the treaty, concluded in 1288 through the mediation of Edward I of England, which confirmed James II of Aragon in the possession of the island of Sicily.
 This treaty had not properly seen to papal interests.
 In May 1289 he crowned Charles II as king of Sicily after the latter had expressly recognized papal suzerainty, and in February 1291 concluded a treaty with Kings Alfonso III of Aragon and Philip IV of France looking toward the expulsion of James from Sicily.

 In 1288 Nicholas met with the Nestorian Christian Rabban Bar Sauma from China.

 In August 1290 he granted the status of studium generale to the university that King Denis of Portugal has just founded a few months earlier in the city of Lisbon.

 The loss of Acre in 1291 stirred Nicholas IV to renewed enthusiasm for a crusade.
 He sent missionaries, among them the Franciscan John of Monte Corvino, to labour among the Bulgarians, Ethiopians, Mongols, Tatars and Chinese.

 Death

 Nicholas IV died in Rome on 4 April 1292, in the palace which he had built next to the Liberian Basilica (S. Maria Maggiore).
 He was buried in the Basilica di Santa Maria Maggiore.
 His epitaph reads: "Here lies Nicolas IV son of St. Francis" (Hic requiescit / Nicolaus PP Quartus / Filius Beati Francisci).
+His death lies on Good Friday, being 2 days before Easter Sunday on 6 April 1292 (in the Julian calendar).